UpdateCommand/update/README.md

 ## Special options for package manager files

-Some of the update programs read package manager files:
+Some of the update programs can read package manager files:

 * `update-brewfile` looks for a `Brewfile` for macOS Homebrew packages.